mne-tools/mne-python/doc/glossary.rst

         a type, such as gradiometer, and a unit, such as Tesla/Meter that is used in the code base, e.g. for plotting.

+    BEM
+        BEM is the acronym for boundary element method or boundary element model.
+Both are related to the forward model computation and more specifically the definion of the conductor model.
+The boundary element model consists of surfaces such as the inner skull, outer skull and outer skiln (a.k.a. scalp) that define compartments of tissues of the head.
+You can compute the BEM surfaces with :func:`mne.bem.make_watershed_bem` or :func:`mne.bem.make_flash_bem`.
+        See :ref:`sphx_glr_auto_tutorials_plot_forward.py` for usage demo.

     epochs
         Epochs are chunks of data extracted from raw continuous data.
 Typically, they correspond to the trials of an experimental design.